-- (a) Average concentrations of total mercury in excess of 0.000012 milligrams per liter (mg/l) in the water; and - (b) Average mercury levels in fish samples in excess of 0.5 milligrams per kilogram (mg/kg).
+- (a) Average concentrations of total mercury in excess of 0.000012 milligrams per liter (mgll) in the water; and - (b) Average mercury levels in fish samples in excess of 0.5 milligrams per kilogram (mg/kg).

 If verification sampling indicates exceedance of these mercury criteria, the County shall approve the reclamation of mining areas to permanent lakes only if the average level of mercury in fish collected from the existing mining pits is shown to be equal to or less than ambient (background) mercury levels determined from a representative sample of similar species of fish (of similar size) collected in the Cache Creek channel within the planning area.
-The determination of the ambient mercury level shall be performed by the County prior to the excavation of any new wet pit mine and at years 10, 20, and 30 in the permit time period, and shall be paid for by the mining permit operators on a fair share basis.
+The determination of the ambient mercuty level shall be performed by the County prior to the excavation of any new wet pit mine and at years 10, 20, and 30 in the permit time period, and shall be paid for by the mining permit operators on a fair-share basis.
 The County shall evaluate available data to determine any significant change in ambient concentrations of mercury in fish within the Cache Creek channel.

-In the event of approval of reclamation of mined areas to permanent lakes, eEach mining area to be reclaimed to a permanent lake as part of each approved long-range mining plan shall be evaluated annually by the operator for a minimum of five years after creation of the lakethe pit fills with groundwater with an intensive fish mercury monitoring program, as outlined below for conditions that could result in significant methylmercury production.
+In the event of approval of reclamation of mined areas to permanent lakes, each mining area to be reclaimed to a permanent lake as part of each approved long-range mining plan shall be evaluated annually by the operator for five years after creation of the lake for conditions that could result in significant methylmercury production.
 An additional ten years of biennial monitoring shall be performed after reclamation of each lake has been completed.
-The evaluations shall be conducted by a qualified aquatic systems scientist aquatic biologist or limnologist acceptable to the County and shall include the following analyses:
+The evaluations shall be conducted by a qualified aquatic biologist or limnologist acceptable to the County and shall include the following analyses:

-(c) Lake condition profiling during the period of June through September, including measurements of pH; eH (or redox potential); temperature; dissolved oxygen; and total dissolved carbon.
+- (c) Lake condition profiling during the period of June through September, including measurements of pH; eH (or redox potential); temperature; dissolved oxygen; and total dissolved carbon. - (d) Collection of a representative sample of fish specimens (including a minimum of five (5) predator fish if available) and analysis of the specimens for mercury content.

-(d)-Collection of a representative sample of fish specimens (including a minimum of five (5) predator fish if available) and analysis of the specimens for mercury content including 30 adult (angling size) fish muscle samples and multi-individual whole fish samples of 3 species of young-of-year small fish, as available.
-Adult fish sampling should target 10 individuals from each of 3 species, distributed across the prevailing size ranges.
-Priority shall go to a predatory species like bass, with additional species including a midwater planktivore such as sunfish and a bottom feeder such as catfish, if present.
-If less than 3 species are present, sample up to 20 of the predatory species, if present.
-Small fish sampling should target 3 prevalent species, as available.
-These should be characterized either with 15 individual whole fish samples or 4 multi-individual whole fish composites (≥5 fish per composite) for each species.
-Composites should span the range of typical sizes present, but with the individuals within each composite being closely matched in size.
 Sampling and analysis shall be conducted using methodologies which are consistent with the California State Water Resources Control Board Toxic Substances Monitoring Program procedures, or more stringent procedures.

-(e)-The results of the evaluation shall be summarized in a report and submitted to the County.
+- (e) The results of the evaluation shall be summarized in a report and submitted to the County.
 The report shall include a comparison of the site specific data to available data on the background concentrations of mercury in fish within the Cache Creek watershed.
-The County shall be responsible for submitting the data on mercury levels in fish to the California Department of Fish and Game and the State Office of Environmental Health Hazard Assessment for consideration as related to existing Cache Creek a determination of whether a fish advisories should be issued and shall post the information on the CCAP website.

-(f)-If a fish advisory is applicableissued, the owner/operator shall be required to post warnings on fences surrounding the mining pit lakes which prohibit fishing in the lakes and describe the fish advisory.
+The County shall be responsible for submitting the data on mercury levels in fish to the California Department of Fish and Game and the Office of Environmental Health Hazard Assessment for a determination of whether a fish advisory should be issued. - (f) If a fish advisory is issued, the owner/operator shall be required to post warnings on fences surrounding the mining pit lakes which prohibit fishing in the lakes and describe the fish advisory.